 Clinical presentations are variable and dependent on patient age and severity of poisoning but they generally include peripheral neuropathy, encephalopathy, anorexia, albuminuria, anemia, headache, hypertension, insomnia, irritability, tremor, weight loss, and gastrointestinal symptoms.

 Patients can be exposed to lead via contaminated air, water, dust, soil, and commercial products.
+Opium can be contaminated with lead.
 Patients with chronic lead poisoning generally won't present with symptoms until there are high levels of lead in the blood system, making early diagnosis challenging.
 A blood test will help identify lead poisoning.
 Treatment includes removal from source of exposure and consists of chelation therapy in chronic lead poisoning and bowel irrigation and gastric lavage in acute lead poisoning (ingested form).

 T56.0X1A – Toxic effect of lead and its compounds, accidental (unintentional), initial encounter